silazare/gcp-learning/terraform_structured/README.md

 $ cd gcp-learning/terraform_structured
 ```

+- Configure backend.tf for your own remote backend or remove it to use local

+- Define your variables in terraform.tfvars (you may use terraform.tfvars.example for reference)

-- Check or download GCP cloud provider:
+- Initialize GCP cloud provider, modules and remote backend:
 ```sh
 terraform init
 ```

-- Define your variables in terraform.tfvars (you may use terraform.tfvars.example for reference)

 - Load your local modules into .terraform folder:
 ```sh